UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Assemble a 72-hour emergency kit with essentials like water, non-perishable food, and tools to ensure self-sufficiency.

-If you are cut off from services for a few days, a well-stocked kit allows you to remain self-sufficient.
-Aim to have enough supplies to last at least 72 hours.
+If you are cut off from services for a few days, a well-stocked 72-hour emergency kit allows you to remain self-sufficient until help arrives or local services are restored.
+Aim to have enough supplies to cover the specific needs of your entire household.
+For more detailed guidance on specific disaster types, you can review the recommended items for a basic disaster supplies kit.

-Eco Edge: Opt for rechargeable batteries and a solar-powered hand-crank radio.
-This reduces chemical waste from disposable batteries and ensures you have power even if your stash runs dry.
+🌱 Eco Edge: Opt for rechargeable batteries and a solar-powered hand-crank radio.
+This reduces chemical waste from disposable batteries and ensures you have communication access even if your initial power stash runs dry.

 Family practicing safety plan tasks like checking utilities and escape routes.